Meet the NewsChannel9 News Team

 An avid traveler, Jason counts Beijing, New York City, London and Paris as his favorite destinations so far.
 He hopes to have visited every continent within the next few years.

-Drew Bollea - Reporter
+Drew Bollea - Anchor/Reporter

 He comes to the Tennessee Valley after working as an anchor at WRWR in Warner Robins, Georgia.
 While in Middle Georgia, Drew had the unique opportunity of helping launch a start-up television station.
 Drew took on several duties including news director, anchor, producer, and reporter.
 He covered topics from budget cuts facing Robins Air Force Base to issues surrounding the local school system.
 Drew also did play-by-play for the Div.
 I Mercer Bears basketball team.